Do you know how to be happy at work? Being happier at work is not a “nice to have,” it is a “need to have.” When you are happier:

 Job Happiness Plan

-The best plans target the most important areas first.
-I want us to use the science.
+The best plans target the most important areas of job happiness first.

 Here’s the Good News: